Athulms7/BlogIt/README.md

 # BlogIt
 A full-stack blogging platform built with React, TypeScript, Node.js, Express, PostgreSQL, Zod &amp; Prisma.
 Create, read, and explore blogs with a beautiful UI and powerful features.
-# ✍️ BlogIt — A Modern Blogging Platform

-**BlogIt** is a full-stack web application where users can write, share, and explore blogs in a minimal, elegant interface.

 ## 🚀 Features